15 Regression with Interaction

 \[ \text{weight} = \beta_0 + \beta_s \text{SEX} + \beta_h \text{HEIGHT} \]

-The coefficient describing the effect of height on weight, \(\beta_h\), represents a weighted average of the height effects for males and females, had we modeled them separately.
+The coefficient \(\beta_h\) represents a weighted average of the height effects for males and females, had we modeled them separately.

-Thus, the resulting main effect of height is assumed to be the same for both males and females.
-However, it may be reasonable to suspect that the effect of height differs by sex.
-To allow the effect of height to vary across groups, we add an interaction term.
+Thus, the main-effects model assumes that the effect of height is the same for both males and females.
+However, if the effect of height differs by sex, then we need an interaction term.

 WarningImportant

-In a regression model that includes interaction terms, the coefficients of the individual variables (often called main effects) are no longer interpreted as overall main effects.
+In a regression model that includes interaction terms, the coefficients of the individual variables are no longer interpreted as overall main effects.

 Instead, they represent the effect when the interacting variable equals 0.